simeononsecurity/simeononsecurity.ch/.clinerules/03-content-writing-style.md

 Add one shortcode check to the scannability pass: after drafting, scan for any 400-word stretch with no shortcode, heading, table, or code block.
 Break it up.

+## Revising Technical Course Claims

+When extending an existing module, correct unsupported claims in its explanation, comparison tables, exercises, and answer key together.
+An accurate supplement does not resolve a contradictory answer elsewhere on the page.

+- Distinguish **reachability, authentication, and authorization** in network examples.
+- Describe **visibility as an observation**, not a universal property of HTTPS, a scan type, a process name, or in-process execution.
+- Identify **account authority, SID, and process context** before interpreting HKCU or a Windows permission result.
+- Treat **public availability and collection method** as separate OSINT facts.
+- Label proposed lab results as **expected reasoning**, never as measurements made during article preparation.

+After revision, check the complete module for older contradictory claims and verify its linked primary sources.
+Recheck the answer key against the revised explanation.